 Structured Notes Risk.
 Investments in structured notes involve risks including interest rate risk, credit risk and market risk.
-Interest rate risk refers to fluctuations in the value of a note resulting from changes in the general level of interest rates.
-When the general level of interest rates goes up, the prices of notes tend to go down.
-Credit risk refers to the possibility that the issuer of a note will be unable and/or unwilling to make timely interest payments and/or repay the principal on its debt.
 Depending on the factors used, changes in interest rates and movement of such factors may cause significant price fluctuations.
 Structured notes may be less liquid than other types of securities and more volatile than the reference factor underlying the note.
 This means that the Fund may lose money if the issuer of the note defaults, as the Fund may not be able to readily close out its investment in such notes without incurring losses.

 Trading Issues Risk.
 Investors buying or selling Shares in the secondary market may pay brokerage commissions or other charges, which may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of Shares.
-Moreover, trading in Shares on the NYSE Arca, Inc. (the "Exchange") may be halted due to market conditions or for reasons that, in the view of the Exchange, make trading in Shares inadvisable.
+Moreover, trading in Shares on The Nasdaq Stock Market LLC (the "Exchange") may be halted due to market conditions or for reasons that, in the view of the Exchange, make trading in Shares inadvisable.
 In addition, trading in Shares on the Exchange is subject to trading halts caused by extraordinary market volatility pursuant to the Exchange's "circuit breaker" rules.
 There can be no assurance that the requirements of the Exchange necessary to maintain the listing of the Fund will continue to be met or will remain unchanged.
 Foreign exchanges may be open on days when Shares are not priced, and therefore, the value of the securities in the Fund's portfolio may change on days when shareholders will not be able to purchase or sell Shares.